Migrate Accounting Software Safely

 Step 6 — Verify all integrations and recurring transactions

-Review external integrations such as bank feeds, payroll, payment processors, and stock?systems.
+Review external integrations such as bank feeds, payroll, payment processors, and inventory systems.
 Record how each integration will be reestablished and if any reconfiguration is necessary.
 Replicate any recurring invoices, recurring bills, or scheduled journal entries in the new software and test to verify that automation will work as expected when you make the change.

-Step 7 - User training and Cutover preparation
+Step 7 — User training and cutover preparation

-Step 8: Final export and cutover
+Step 8 — Final export and cutover

 Post-migration checks and ongoing support